neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/challenges-css-responsive.md

 ## Part 1: Playground

-In this challenge you'll get to play around a bit with some responsive features such as responsive units and different types of media queries.
+In this challenge you'll get to play around a bit with some responsive features such as relative units and different types of media queries.

 - open this